BadrinathanTV/OpenVoice-AI/README.md

 - **Single Responsibility** — Each component, hook, and module has one job (e.g., `VoiceOrb` only renders, `useAudio` only handles audio)
 - **Open/Closed** — Agent config in `agents.js` is extendable without modifying components.
 Add a new agent by adding an entry.
 - **Liskov Substitution** — All backend modules implement abstract interfaces (`IVAD`, `IASR`, `ILLM`, `ITTS`).
 Swap implementations freely.
-- **Interface Segregation** — `useVoicePipeline` exposes a clean API without leaking WebSocket or Audio internals to components.
+- **Interface Segregation** — `useVoicePipeline` exposes a clean API without leaking WebRTC/WebSocket or Audio internals to components.
 - **Dependency Inversion** — React components receive data via props from hooks, not from globals.
 Backend pipeline depends on interfaces, not concrete classes.

 ---